Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ### 2.7.
 Using facets to constrain a query

-When we retrieve the titles of all articles that contain the string “ghost” along with lists of publishers and dates with article counts, we can then select one or more of those publishers or dates and rerun the query to return only articles that match the publishers or dates that we have checked.
+When we retrieve the titles of all articles that contain the string “ghost” along with lists of publishers and dates with article counts, we can then select one or more of those publishers or dates and rerun the query to return only articles that match the publishers or dates that we have specified.
 To constrain a query by a facet values we need to specify the facet names and values as part of an `ft:query()` operation.
 For example, the following query selects all articles in the corpus that have `"Times, The"` or `"John Bull"` as the values of their `publisher` facets (10 of the 36 articles in the corpus satisfy this requirement):

 ```xquery
 xquery version "3.1";